 The Dreaded Lake of Mud

-Between the two wings of the school lay the oval.
-It was a huge grassed expanse that turned into a swampy lake when it rained.
-It was a standing joke that the school didn't need to build a swimming pool.
-The oval was also prone to inversion smog from the nearby factories on winter mornings.
+Between the two wings of the school lay the oval, a huge grassed expanse that transformed into a shallow, swampy lake when it rained.
+It was an old and well respected joke, rolled out with great tradition each winter, that the school didn't need to install a swimming pool.
+The oval was also prone to inversion smog from the nearby brickworks on winter mornings.
 A running track was marked around the edges, and football goals stood at either end.
 There was no fence on the south and west sides of the oval, so there was nothing to stop students wandering off into the bush or old peoples home whenever they wanted.
 The theoretical western boundary was a row of trees, a power line and a gravely track.
 The southern boundary was another row of trees, and a weed choked metre deep ditch.
 It was actually quite effective because it looked exactly like the kind of place that snakes would like.
 I think Frank deliberately left it alone exactly for that reason.

 You weren't allowed to take food out onto the oval, in case you made a mess of all the mud.
 People invariably did smuggle food out there, usually in the massive pockets of the winter blazers we had to wear two terms a year.
 Whenever the staff noticed anyone eating on the oval, it would be made off limits to the entire student body for a few days by locking the gates.
 This did nothing to stop people taking food out again when they unlocked the gates, and in fact made the Rebel Class more determined to do so.
 They could only keep the oval shut off for a few days at a time, because it meant cooping the students up in an area a third of the size they were used to.
 Territorial disputes and bullying skyrocketed.